-If not, odds are that your finances aren’t organized.
+If not, the odds are that your finances aren’t well-organized.

-Don’t feel bad, my finances aren’t as organized as I’d like them to be.
+Don’t feel bad, though.
+My finances aren’t as organized as I’d like them to be.
 Robert mentioned that getting organized allows you to make intelligent financial decisions.

-For example, if you track your spending you’d know where your money is going.
+For example, if you track your spending, you know where your money is going.
 By setting reminders to review your expenses and goals, you’ll be better positioned to pay off debt.

-To start getting organized, download Personal Captial and import all your banks.
+To start getting organized, download Personal Capital and import all your bank information.
 Then, set reminders to review your finances every few weeks.
-Spending your money when you’re constantly reviewing it will be challenging.
+Spending your money when you’re constantly checking it will be challenging.

 3. Spend Money Around Your Values

-“Focus on your spending around your values” —Debt Free Guys
+“Focus on spending around your values” – Debt Free Guys

 There’ll always be a debate on the best way to spend your money.